Amberarch/kancolle-cardpatcher/README.md

 Run ![auto.sh](scripts/auto.sh).
 It should generate images in BannerMod.
 Once this is done, open KCCacheProxy and install the mod by selecting 'Add Local Mod' and picking 'BannerMod.mod.json'.

+## Mod Installation

+Download the [latest release](https://github.com/Amberarch/kancolle-cardpatcher/releases/) of the mod and unzip it.
+Open KCCacheProxy, select 'Add Local Mod', and open 'BannerMod.Mod.json'